 - Have a poor driving record.
 Driving convictions such as speeding tickets, reckless driving, and traffic violations stay on your record for three years.
 If you accumulate multiple driving convictions, you may be labelled a “high-risk” driver, and your regular insurance company may deny you coverage.

 - Fail to pay your premium.
 Failure to pay your premium on time, even for one month, may put you in the high-risk category.
 It’s best to put your premium on a direct withdrawal system at your bank to ensure you don’t miss any payments.

 - Have had multiple collisions.
 Traffic collisions stay on your file for six years.
 If you’re determined “at fault” for several collisions within this period, you may fall into the “high-risk” category, and traditional insurance companies may reject you.

 - Are affected by other specific factors.
 In rare cases, you may need to apply for Facility Association insurance depending on where you drive, the type of vehicle you drive, or how you use your vehicle.

 How can I avoid Facility Association insurance?

 The best way to avoid buying Facility Association insurance is to keep your driving record clean.
-Each year you drive without collisions or convictions helps qualify you for a better rate.
+Each year that you drive without collisions or convictions helps qualify you for a better rate.
 If you’ve had no tickets in the past three years or collisions in the past six years, you should be eligible for regular car insurance again.

 As mentioned, you also need to pay your insurance premium on time to avoid being denied regular insurance.